greenriver/hmis-warehouse/app/views/warehouse_reports/rrh/README.md

 #### Chart

-The average of the number of days a client who exited to another destination in a given month, spent in {{pre-placement}}.
+The average of the number of days a client who exited to a destination other than {{stabilization}} in a given month, spent in {{pre-placement}}.

 #### Average Time in {{Pre-Placement}} for the Reporting Period

-The average of the number of days a client who exited to another destination spent in {{pre-placement}} for the reporting period.
+The average of the number of days a client who exited to a destination other than {{stabilization}} spent in {{pre-placement}} for the reporting period.

 ### Time in {{Pre-Placement}} with an Exit to Any Destination